Mods-Center/HyperOS-Security-Center/README.md

 - Enjoy!

 ### Changelog
-- Updated version of security app
-- Added few new functions
+- Improved functions in app info page
-- Added blur switch for game turbo
 - Removed restriction of wifi access management for system apps
-- Added true daily data usage toggle
+- Unlocked FBO
-- Removed the 10s countdown
+- Removed the Root detection service
 - Removed sim or Xiaomi account dependency
-- And more...

-### Important:
-- It is mandatory to clean package cache while updating security app via module or directly .
+- Rest is same as previous version of mod

 ### Note
-- Users with Global/CN ROMs based on Android 13 or above are required to flash this [Apk Protection Patch](https://github.com/Mods-Center/Apk-Protection-Patch) module first
+- Users with Global/CN ROMs based on Android 14 or above are required to disable apk vertification first.